On this page

 There is a two-step process you need to complete:

-- You will need to update your new mobile number using our Personal Internet Banking facility under the "Services, Update Telephone and Fax number" option.
+- You will need to update your new mobile number using our Online Banking facility under the "Services, Update Telephone and Fax number" option.
 We strongly encourage that you to de-register your old mobile number with PayNow before you stop using that number to avoid any payment to your old mobile number.
-We will only delete your old mobile number from PayNow after you have completed the update request on our Personal Internet Banking facility by following the steps set out there.
+We will only delete your old mobile number from PayNow after you have completed the update request on our Online Banking facility by following the steps set out there.

 - We will need one working day to update our system with your new mobile number.
 Please remember to re-register for PayNow when your new mobile number is reflected in the PayNow registration page.
 Re-registration is not automatic.
 Important - You should not use your new mobile number to receive money through the PayNow service until your new mobile number is reflected correctly on our PayNow registration page.
 Please also remember to update the individuals from whom you are expecting payment about at your new mobile number.